porridgewithraisins/e2ee.js/README.md

 When streaming data, the stream methods may not work/be slow for the following reasons:

-### You're streaming it from/to a [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) request, while using HTTP/1.x.
+### You're streaming it to a [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch) request, while using HTTP/1.x.

-HTTP/1.x doesn't support streaming data.
-(Well, it does, through chunked transfer encoding, but browsers don't implement it for requests).
+HTTP/1.x can stream data only through chunked transfer encoding, which is not supported by browsers in `fetch()` requests.

 ### The data source is large, _and_ the stream is ready to serve _all_ of it, causing the `encryptStream()` Transform to receive all of the data at once.